 The current version of the driver has been tested on 2.6.x kernels, starting from the 2.6.18 kernel.
 The bnx2i driver may not compile on older kernels.
-Testing is concentrated on i386 and x86\64 architectures, RHEL 6, RHEL 7, and SUSE 11 SP1 and later distributions.
+Testing is concentrated on i386 and x86\64 architectures.

 bnx2fc Driver Limitations